 Taking a Break During the Week

 There have been hundreds of studies showing that working more than 40 makes you no more productive (or even less productive over time).
 One study found that you can become temporarily more productive by working a 60, 70, or 80 hour weeks, for a week or two, but your productivity falls precipitously over time.
 In fact, those who worked an 80 weeks, were back at the same total output level as the 40 hour a week workers in just 3 weeks.
-Another study (perhaps explaining why) found that those who work 55 hours a week versus 40 hours had suffered declines in intelligence, reading and vocabulary.
+Another study (perhaps explaining why) found that those who work 55 hours a week versus 40 hours had suffered declines in intelligence, reading, and vocabulary.
+Taking a break is necessary to keep yourself sane at all times.
+Especially when you’re working from home, there’s a good chance to lose the work-life balance.
+Many people tend to play games or even take a stroll through the garden if they’re working from home.
+Some people even listen to podcasts (check this podcast) or watch random videos on Youtube as a stress buster.

 Taking a Break During the Day